Stefan4solr/tea-timer/README.md

 Created with the help of ChatGPT (since I'm not a Javascript person ;)).

-Save e.g. to the iOS start screen to hava a full-window app.
+Save e.g. to the iOS start screen to have a full-screen app.

 ## Features
 - Minimalistic UI, start the steeping with a click or tap.